oddstream/gosol/README.md

 Second, there was a version in Lua, using the Solar2d game engine, that made it to the Google Play store.
 Game variants were configured using static lookup tables, which I still thought was a good idea.

-Third, there was a version in Go, using the ebiten game engine, with help from gg/fogleman.
+Third, there was a version in Go, using the Ebiten game engine, with help from gg/fogleman.
 The design was internally a mess, and the cards didn't scale, so this was abandoned.
 Game variants were configured using static lookup tables, which was starting to become a source of clumsiness and code smells.

 Fourth, there is a version in C that uses the Raylib game engine and uses Lua to script the game variants.
 The design was good, but has problems with scaling cards.

-Fifth, there is this version in Go, using the ebiten game engine, with help from gg/fogleman.
+Fifth, there is this version in Go, using the Ebiten game engine, with help from gg/fogleman.
 The design is way better than the original attempt in Go, and allows the option for scripting games.

 ## Acknowledgements